CaptionFormer: Unified Segmentation, Tracking, and Captioning for Spatio-Temporal Objects: Additional details

 The full prompt template used to generate our \idata{} and \vdata{} datasets is illustrated in Figure \ref{fig:prompts}.
 For a video $x$ with $N$ objects, we prompt the VLM $N$ times, and for each object $j$ the prompt is composed in three parts: (i) the static system prompt $p_s$ gives general instructions for object-level caption generation, practical rules, prompting format and an example, (ii) the user prompt $p_u(j)$ depends on the example and contains textual annotation information to help the model describe objects and interactions accurately.
 These information notably contain target object positions, areas, category, and the categories of other objects in the scene, (iii) the visual prompt $\hat{x}_j$ consists of $4$ sampled frames with drawn bounding boxes for object $j$.

-\subsubsection{Dataset details}
+\subsection{Dataset details}

 \textbf{LVIS} \citep{gupta2019lvis} is a large-vocabulary image instance segmentation dataset with a long-tail distribution of $1203$ annotated categories, for a total of over $2.2$ million annotations in $164$k natural images.
-The dataset is split in a training set with $100$k images and $1.2$M annotations, a validation set with $19$k images and $244$k annotations, and two test sets with $19$k images each. \\ \textbf{LV-VIS} \citep{Wang_2023_ICCV} is a recent large-vocabulary video instance segmentation (VIS) benchmark.
-It comprises $4,828$ videos with over $26$k video segmentation masks from 1,196 object categories, with an average of over $5.4$ objects per video.
-The data is split into a training set of $3,076$ videos and $16$k video-level annotations, a validation set of $837$ videos and $3.7$k annotations, and a test set with $908$ videos.\\ \textbf{\idata{}} and \textbf{\vdata{}} denote our extensions of LVIS and LV-VIS (see Section \ref{sec:datagen}). \idata{} extends LVIS with a total of $1,488,354$ synthetic captions, including $1,244,271$ training annotations and $244,083$ validation annotations. \vdata{} includes a total of $19,717$ synthetic captions for $16,017$ training and $3,700$ validation annotations.
-Note that in the absence of annotations on the test sets of LVIS and LV-VIS, we only extend the training and validation sets with captions, and use the validation set for evaluation.
+The dataset is split in a training set with $100$k images and $1.2$M annotations, a validation set with $19$k images and $244$k annotations, and two test sets with $19$k images each. \\